 The income statement is found within a company's Form 10-K, as well as the annual report.
 Its purpose is to calculate how well the business performed over a given period of time (a fiscal year in a 10-K, a fiscal quarter in a 10-Q).
 With information relating to sales, revenue, and expenses, the income report announces the company's net income and earnings per share.

 Income statements will vary from company to company and industry to industry.
 As such, the statement might seem like one big salad of information that we must learn how to sift through to better understand a company's operating results.
 However, there is one constant that always guides us in the preparation and understanding of financial statements such as the income statement.
 This constant is the application of generally accepted accounting principles, or GAAP.

-GAAP is a standard that must be followed by all companies (public and private) in order to receive the unqualified independent auditor's report that I discussed last time.
+GAAP is a standard that must be followed by all companies (public and private) in order to receive an unqualified independent auditor's report.
 We rely on the auditor's report to confirm a company's adherence to GAAP or alert us as to the deficiencies of its financial statements in terms of accounting standards.
 Accounting standards are quite complex and in the United States are the responsibility of the Financial Accounting Standards Board (FASB).
 For the individual investor, it is more important to be assured that the company you hold in your portfolio is in compliance with GAAP than to understand the intricacies of the accounting standards.

-With the aforementioned in mind, I will start by using a rather simple form of income statement from a company that I know quite well: McDonald's.
-Below, I have included a copy of McDonald's income statement, which I extracted from the company's 2006 annual 10-K:
+With all of this in mind, let's take a look at a fairly simple type of income statement, one from an extraordinarily well-known business: McDonald's.
+Below is a copy of McDonald's income statement, which I extracted from the company's 2006 annual 10-K:

 |Click here for larger image.|